danog/MadelineProtoDocs/docs/API_docs/constructors/messageActionWebViewDataSent.md

 Data from an opened [reply keyboard bot web app](https://core.telegram.org/api/bots/webapps) was relayed to the bot that owns it (user side service message).

+Clients should display a service message with the text `Data from the «$text» button was transferred to the bot.`

 ### Attributes:

 | Name     |    Type       | Required | Description |